Livvy Dunne: Gymnastics career

-Junior
+Junior elite

-2014–15

 Dunne made her elite debut at the 2014 American Classic where she finished 28th in the all-around.
-She next competed at the U.S. Classic where she placed 33rd in the all-around.

-In 2015 Dunne re-qualified for elite status at the WOGA Classic, where she earned a qualifying score of 52.750 and placed fifth.
+She next competed at the U.S. Classic where she placed 12th in the all-around.
+In 2015, Dunne re-qualified for elite status at the WOGA Classic, where she earned a qualifying score of 52.750 and placed fifth.
 She next competed at the American Classic where she placed eighth and qualified to compete at the 2015 National Championships.
-Dunne competed at the U.S. Classic where she placed 24th in the all-around.
+Dunne competed at the U.S. Classic where she placed 24th in the last round.
 Dunne made her National Championships debut in 2015 where she placed 25th in the all-around.

-2016

 Dunne competed at the 2016 American Classic where she finished 27th in the all-around.
 She next competed at the 2016 U.S. Classic where she finished 24th.
 Dunne concluded the season competing at the 2016 National Championships where she finished 12th in the all-around.
 She also placed eighth on balance beam and sixth on floor exercise.

-2017

-In March, Dunne was selected for the team to compete at the 2017 City of Jesolo Trophy; as a result she was added to the National Team for the first time.
+In March 2017, Dunne was selected for the team to compete at the 2017 City of Jesolo Trophy; as a result she was added to the National Team for the first time.
 She made her international debut there and placed sixth in the all-around.
 Dunne competed at the 2017 U.S. Classic in July where she finished fifth in the all-around.
-At the 2017 National Championships Dunne finished ninth in the all-around.
+At the 2017 National Championships, Dunne finished ninth in the all-around.

-Senior
+Senior elite

-2018–20

 Dunne turned senior in 2018.
 Although the United States did not send a team, Dunne represented her club at the 2018 City of Jesolo Trophy.
 She finished 15th in the all-around.
 She competed at the 2018 U.S. Classic only on uneven bars due to an ankle injury.
 Dunne qualified to compete at the National Championships via petition.
 She ended up placing 18th in the all-around.

-Dunne did not compete during the 2019 season in order to rest her injuries.
-In November Dunne officially signed her National Letter of Intent with Louisiana State University, starting in the 2020–21 season.
+Having not competed during the 2019 season in order to rest her injuries, Dunne officially signed her National Letter of Intent with Louisiana State University in November, starting in the 2020–21 season.
 Dunne qualified to the 2020 Nastia Liukin Cup after dropping down to Level 10.
 She ended up placing 11th.